jonclawson/nosoup/README.md

 #### 3. Deploy

 Push to the `main` branch and GitHub Actions will automatically:
-1. Provision D1 database, R2 bucket, and Pages project using Terraform
+1. Provision Neon PostgreSQL database, R2 bucket, and Vercel project using Terraform
-2. Set environment variables (non-sensitive via wrangler.toml, sensitive via wrangler secrets)
+2. Set environment variables in Vercel
-3. Generate and export your local database
+3. Run database migrations
-4. Import database to Cloudflare D1
-5. Build and deploy your Next.js app to Cloudflare Pages
+4. Build and deploy your Next.js app to Vercel

 #### 4. Destroy Infrastructure (Optional)

 To tear down all infrastructure:
-1. Go to Actions → Deploy to Cloudflare → Run workflow
+1. Go to Actions → Deploy to Vercel → Run workflow
 2. Type `destroy` in the input field
 3. Click Run workflow